celiagg/celiagg/README.rst

 Anti-Grain Geometry 2.4 <svn://svn.code.sf.net/p/agg/svn> with Cython to render directly into a Numpy array.

-A respectably modern compiler is required to build celiagg (one supporting certain C++11 features).
+A respectably modern C++ compiler is required to build celiagg

 `Documentation! <https://celiagg.github.io/celiagg/>`_